Skip to main content

 How to Install Magento 2 on Ubuntu: Complete Guide

-Installing Magento 2 is the first step in creating a scalable, high-performing e-commerce business.
-However, to ensure a smooth process, it is critical to understand the system requirements and follow a structured Magento installation guide.
+Installing Magento 2 is the first step in creating a scalable, high-performance e-commerce site.
+However, to ensure a smooth process, it is essential to understand the system requirements and follow a structured Magento installation guide.
 This article, aimed at developers and IT companies, explains in detail how to configure the environment, optimize the server, and complete the installation via CLI.

 1. Magento System Requirements: What You Need Before You Begin